tu6ge/valitron/README.md

-# Valitron is an ergonomics, functional and configurable validation
+# Valitron is an ergonomic, functional and configurable validator

 In the future, modularization will be supported